tolauwae/cv/resume.typ

 #let services = [
 #dividor
 #grid(columns: columns, [
-    === Department services
+    === Volunteer work
 ], [
-    #item( "Member of the OCI and delegate to the CKO", "2022 - present", "Delegated member to the CKO since sept 2024, and currently part of the focus group for the computer science bachelor and master program reforms.", oneline: true)
+    #item( "Member of the OCI and delegate to the CKO (UGent)", "2022 - 2025", "Delegated member to the CKO since sept 2024, and currently part of the focus group for the computer science bachelor and master program reforms.", oneline: true)

-    #item( "Science communication and promotion", "2021 - present", "Assisting with SID-in, Alumniday, Unimath, and Computer Science Olympiad.", oneline: true)
+    #item( "Science communication and outreach", "2021 - present", "Assisting with SID-in, Alumniday UGent, Unimath, and Computer Science Olympiad.", oneline: true)

-    #item( "Admin informatica.ugent.be", "2021 - present", "", oneline: true, url: "https://informatica.ugent.be")
 ])
 ]